The information in this article is up to date for tax year 2025 (returns filed in 2026).

 • Credit for Other Dependents – Those claiming an older child or aging parent could get a $500 tax credit for each qualifying person.

 • Child and Dependent Care Credit – You can get a tax credit worth up to 35% of your child and dependent care expenses for children under 13 years old, or your spouse or another dependent who is unable to care for themselves while you go to work.
-For 2024, you can claim up to $3,000 in expenses for one dependent and $6,000 for two or more.
+You can claim up to $3,000 in expenses for one dependent and $6,000 for two or more.

 • Medical expenses – If you paid medical or dental expenses for your qualifying child or relative, you may be able to claim those as an itemized deduction.